gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### (Bottom) Panel

-The new home for the Commit Graph which provides convenient and easy access to the Graph.
-Additionally, this includes a dedicated details view.
-Quickly toggle the Graph via the new Toggle Commit Graph command.
+The new home for the Commit Graph, providing convenient and easy access to the graph and the new Commit Graph Details view.

 Views include:
   - Commit Graph
   - Commit Graph Details

 _Pro tip: You can toggle the Commit Graph between Panel and Editor layouts by clicking the "cog" icon on the upper right corner of the Graph view._
+_Pro tip 2: When the Commit Graph is in the Panel Layout, you can quickly toggle it via the new `Toggle Commit Graph` and `Toggle Maximized Commit Graph` commands._

 ### Updating to the new views layout

 Unless you opt into the new layout, which we recommend, your existing views will stay where they are.
-You can opt in at any time from Reset Views Layout in the Command Palette.
+You can opt in at any time from `Reset Views Layout` in the Command Palette.

 After upgrading to GitLens 14, you'll be prompted to change to this layout: